By Decks by DAK Construction · April 12, 2023

 - Less expensive (in the short term)

-- They can be easily stained or painted to match the look of your home.
+- Easily stained or painted to match the look of your home.

 - They require more maintenance than composite decking and must be re-stained and regularly waterproofed to stay in good condition.